Learning Fitness Functions for Machine Programming: Experimental Results

-Figure~\ref{fig_total_found}(c) - (e) show the synthesis percentage for different programs and fitness functions.
-Program 1 to 50 are singleton programs and have lower synthesis percentage in all three fitness function choices.
-Particularly, the $f^{\mathit{FP}}$-based approach has a low synthesis percentage for singleton programs.
-Functions 1 to 12 produce singleton integer and tend to cause lower synthesis percentage for any program that contains them.
-To shed more light in this issue, Figure~\ref{fig_function} shows synthesis percentage across different functions.
+To shed more light on this issue, Figure~\ref{fig_function} shows synthesis percentage across different functions.
 The synthesis percentage for a function is at least 40\% for the $f_{\mathit{CF}}$-based approach, whereas for the $f_{\mathit{FP}}$-based approach, four functions cannot be synthesized at all.
-Functions corresponding to each number are found in the supplementary materials.
+Details of functions are in the appendix.

-Like DeepCoder and PCCoder~\cite{Zohar:2018:github}, \scheme\ assumes a priori knowledge of the target program length and maintains all genes at that target length.
-However, we experimented with generating the initial genes with gene lengths following a normal distribution and also allowing crossover and mutation to change gene length.
-We found that this increased the time to solution and reduced the synthesis percentage.
-This effect was particularly pronounced if the target program length was two or more functions larger or smaller than the mean initial gene length.
-In future work we will explore how to predict the program length and remove the need for this a priori knowledge.